wetryingtodorock/getblock-docs/en/rpc-service/movr/json-rpc/movr_eth_getBlockTransactionCountByNumber.md

 ---
-title: movr:eth_getBlockTransactionCountByNumber \[POST\] {disallowed}
+title: movr:eth_getBlockTransactionCountByNumber  {disallowed} - Moonriver
-description: Returns the number of transactions in a block with given block number.
+description: Example code for the movr:eth_getBlockTransactionCountByNumber  {disallowed} json-rpc method. Сomplete guide on how to use movr:eth_getBlockTransactionCountByNumber  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters